-Taxpayers who held any assets during the year are required to complete Schedule DA, Disposition of Asset Schedule.
+Taxpayers who held any assets during the year must complete Schedule DA, Disposition of Asset Schedule.

-If taxpayer sells 51 percent or more of any class of asset during the tax period the taxpayer should check the box.
-Taxpayers who sell 51 percent or more of any class of asset are required to obtain a Bulk Sale Certificate by completing an Application for Corporate Clearance and filing a PA Corporate Tax Report, RCT-101, up to the date of the sale.
-Attach additional schedule if necessary.
+If a taxpayer sells 51 percent or more of any class of asset during the tax period, the taxpayer should check the box.
+This includes any stock of goods, wares, merchandise of any kind, fixtures, machinery, equipment, buildings or real estate.
+A taxpayer who sells 51 percent or more of any class of asset is required to obtain a Bulk Sale Certificate by completing an Application for Corporate Clearance, REV-181, and filing a PA Corporate Tax Report RCT-101, up to the date of the sale.
+Attach schedule if additional space is needed.